MathCancer/PhysiCell/documentation/Quickstart.md

 ### ParaView

 If you install ParaView, you can visualize and interact with output from 3D models (the `.mat` files).
-We will be providing a detailed tutorial for this.
-Until then, please ask questions.
+Refer to our [blog post](http://www.mathcancer.org/blog/paraview-for-physicell-part-1/) to get started.

 ![alt text](https://github.com/rheiland/PhysiCell/blob/master/documentation/images/PhysiCell_ParaView_quickstart.png "ParaView w clipping planes and barchart")